omar-alrihily/dashboard_app/README.md

 ## Description
 This project is a dynamic dashboard showcasing trending movies and TV shows.
 It provides various visualizations and tools to explore trending content, including tables, charts, and interactive search features.

+## Live Demo
+Check out the live demo of the application: [Trending Movies and TV Shows Dashboard](https://movie-dashboard-flfx.onrender.com/)

 ## Features
 - **Top 5 Movies and TV Shows Table**: Displays a ranked list of the top 5 trending movies and TV shows with key details.
 - **Pie Chart**: Visualizes the distribution of trending movies vs. TV shows.